 There will be opportunities for students to voice their opinions on many aspects of the school, their experiences, improvements and changes they would like to see as well as being able to convey the positive aspects of their time here.
 We have termly House and School Council meetings (6 each of these) as well as annual whole school surveys and mini-surveys.
-Post-pandemic, we have created student focused groups such as The Female Lead, The Race Ambassadors, The Eco-Committee and The LGBTQ+ Society and we are looking to expand this further by talking to students who might have a special educational need or disability.
+Postpandemic, now students can integrate fully again we have created student focused groups such as The Female Lead, The Race Ambassadors, The Eco-Committee and The LGBTQ+ Society and we are looking to expand this further by talking to students who might have a special educational need or disability.
 It is important that every student has a voice, is heard and knows that they can make an impact in a constructive way to their school environment.